Follicular Unit Hair Transplantation (FUT)

 How an FUT (Strip) procedure is done:

 A follicular unit transplant must be performed by a licensed physician and a team of qualified medical technicians.
-This is not the type of procedure that is performed in a barbershop, hair salon, or shopping mall setting; but rather a physician’s office equipped with a dedicated hair transplant procedure room.
+This is not the type of procedure that is performed in a barbershop, hair salon, or shopping mall setting; but rather a physician’s office equipped with a dedicated hair transplant procedure room and properly sterilized instruments.